looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 ## The Components of a Real-Time 3D App

 {{% note %}}
-  TODO-DIAGRAM: This graph is confusing.
-See Annie-Chen's updated graph
+  TODO-DIAGRAM: This graph is confusing - Annie Chen
 {{% /note %}}

 {{< figure src="first-steps/rendered_scene_canvas.svg" alt="A basic scene" lightbox="true" >}}